-There are a couple oft-cited “epidemics” in America, one being obesity, and the other inadequate sleep.
+The two epidemics in America which we seem to hear about the most are a lack of sleep and widespread obesity.
 Unfortunately, it’s not just attention-grabbing headlines: according to studies, over one third of Americans are obese, and one third don’t get enough sleep.

 The closeness of these two figures may be more than coincidence.
 A growing body of research shows a strong association between sleep deprivation and weight gain.
 In a meta-analysis that encompassed 634,511 subjects, both male and female, ranging in age from 2 to 102, researchers found a consistent increased risk of obesity among those who don’t sleep enough.